 Given that the Rhodes Center for International Economics and Finance is dedicated to the interdisciplinary study of these subjects, we recommend any and all courses offered by the Economics Department as the first stop for students.
-This list of courses is designed to highlight each semester those courses taught that are of particular relevance to students who share our interests.
+This list of courses is designed to highlight each semester those courses taught that are of particular relevance to students who share our interests (as of June 2022).

 Oil is the single most valuable commodity traded on global markets.
 This course is designed to introduce students to the international political economy and security dimensions of oil and energy.
 The course explores the industry’s many impacts on politics and economics, including: Dutch disease and the resource curse; the relationship between oil, authoritarianism, and civil wars; the role of the rentier state; the influence of oil on international warfare; global energy governance (e.g., OPEC); political differences within OPEC; US energy policy and energy security.
 The materials focus primarily on the political economy of oil-exporters, especially those in the Middle East.